lucasgray/lucasblog/data/blog/alloy-2023.md

 # Migrating From Capable Health

-Towards the end of January we learned of the worst new possible - Capable Health was shutting down.
+Towards the end of January we learned of the worst possible news - Capable Health was shutting down.
 Being so deeply embedded with them - it would be very challenging to migrate out.
 But we don't do these things because they're easy :)

 The team made a plan and got to work!